jacfra/en/README.md

 ### Requirements

-This repository assume the reader has a fluent understanding of English.
+This repository assume the reader understands english.